benthepoet/benpaulhanna/content/posts/writing-a-game-in-c-parsing-s-expressions-in-c.md

 }
 ```

 To stay consistent with this means of parsing I also updated the logic for parsing numbers and symbols.
+One key issue I found with when
+doing this was that I had to remember to put the terminator back, otherwise the parser wouldn't close the current list and subsequent symbols
+would wind up in the wrong list.

 ```c
 } else if (!isspace(c)) {